renovatebot/renovate/lib/modules/platform/gerrit/index.md

 Let Renovate use your HTTP access token by doing _one_ of the following:

-- Set your HTTP access token as a `password` in your `config.js` file
+- Set your HTTP access token as a `password` in your `config.js` file, or
-- Set your HTTP access token as an environment variable `RENOVATE_PASSWORD`
+- Set your HTTP access token as an environment variable `RENOVATE_PASSWORD`, or
 - Set your HTTP access token when you run Renovate in the CLI with `--password=`

 This user must be allowed to assign the Code-Review label with "+2" to their own changes for "automerge" to work.